elgozali/task1/README.md

 The API server is just a `RESTful` app, that can be used as the integration layer to expose the functionality of the `core` server application

+See [API Application documentation](api/README.md) for the detailed functionalities

 ### The Core Server

 The `core` server is just a key-value store server that has the capabilities of synchronising with other core servers in the space.
 The information of all `core` servers that are active should be defined at runtime.

+See [Core Application documentation](core/README.md) for the detailed functionalities